 The Neuroscience Honors Program is open to Neuroscience Majors.
 The centerpiece of the honors program is extended research under the direction of a member of the neuroscience faculty.
 Research includes full time paid effort for 10 weeks over the summer between the third and fourth years and part time effort throughout the fourth year, and incorporates a dedicated research course (for a grade) in each quarter of fourth year.
-Students will write up their work as a paper in the format of a journal article and submit it to the Honors Committee for approval no later than the end of fifth week of the spring quarter before graduation.
-Students must also make an oral presentation of their work to the Committee.
+Students will write up their work as a paper in the format of a journal article and must also make an oral presentation of their work to the Committee.

-You must complete at least one and no more that three quarters of scholarly or experimental research under the supervision of a NSCI faculty member.
-This must be completed prior to the spring quarter of the fourth.
-For all quarters of research intended to fulfill the B.S. research requirement you must register in advanced, for NSCI 29100 .
-If you simply register for a reading course, this will not count and you will not be able to retroactively change the course's designation.
-To obtain honors in Neuroscience, students must have a minimum GPA of 3.5 in the major and a cumulative GPA of 3.25
+Students must complete three quarters of scholarly or experimental research under the supervision of a NSCI faculty member.
+For all quarters of research intended to fulfill the Honors research requirement you must register in advanced, for NSCI 29200 series.
+To obtain honors in Neuroscience, students must maintain a minimum GPA of 3.5 in the major and a cumulative GPA of 3.25.

 After contacting the head of the Honors Program, applicants should submit to firstname.lastname@example.org the following in a single pdf: